jssql1234/docs-sqlacc/docs/usage/stock/stock-faq.md

     ![1](../../../static/img/usage/stock/stock-faq/stock-adjustment-take/stoke-take.png)

-2. **Filter** the date, stock group or others **information** that you want to do for the stock take, please **make sure that you have choose the correct location and batch if you have this 2 modules**.
+2. **Filter** the date, stock group or others **information** that you want to do for the stock take, please **ensure that you have chosen the correct location and batch if you have these 2 modules.**

     ![2](../../../static/img/usage/stock/stock-faq/stock-adjustment-take/stoke-take1.png)